zerodegress/rw-toml/README.md

 npm install rw-toml
 ````

+## Usage
+rw-toml are mostlt used by another project named [rw-build](https://github.com/zerodegress/rw-build),which is a CLI Rusted Warfare mod builder running on [Node.js](https://nodejs.org).

 ## License
 rw-toml is licensed under the GNU-GPL v3 license agreement.
 See the LICENSE file for more information.